 Definition of Formal Group

 A formal group is a collection of persons, who came together for achieving a specified goal.
-They are always created with intent to fulfill some official requirement.
+They are always created with intent to fulfil some official requirement.
 Formation of the group is done by the management.
 It possesses a systematic structure, in hierarchical form.

 - Command groups: The groups that consist of managers and their subordinates.